StephenVinouze/BasicLocationApp/README.md

 Finally the application is API 14 minimum and supports the lattest Marshmallow API 23.

 # Testing
 The application has been configured to use [Robolectric](http://robolectric.org/getting-started/) test library and should be up and running.
 There are still several issues with the lattest version 3.0 configured with Android M and AndroidAnnotations.
-I did not manage to make the test run and I opened an [SO issue](http://stackoverflow.com/questions/33089761/robolectric-with-androidannotations-make-tests-hang-not-running) to determine what went wrong.

 There are still tests to be written to cover the application